tshneour/cse15l-lab-reports/labReport5.md

 git push
 ```

 The `javac` and `java` commands recompile and run the tests again.
 The `git add` command tells Git what files I'm committing.
 Then `git commit -m "Fixed index
 typo"` prepares those files to be sent to the repository.
-Lastly, the git push command sends those files to my forked repository and replaces
+Lastly, the git push command sends those files to my forked repository and in this case, replaces
 the old `ListExamples.java` file.

 So, even though it's technically cheating, I was able to complete the competition in 3 commands and a few keypresses.
 Definitely **way** faster than before.